 My co-founder Dimitris and I have relatives who have suffered strokes.
 We experienced the impact that stroke has in the life of a survivor and their family.
 In an instant and without notice, you can have a stroke and your life changes forever.
 It’s devastating.

 Two years ago, we started volunteering at Different Strokes – a charity proving support to stroke survivors – and began to fully understand the key challenges stroke survivors face in everyday life.
 Driven by our passion to improve the life of stroke survivors and our frustration with the lack of support they receive after they leave the hospital, we founded Neurofenix.

 There are over 1 million stroke survivors in the UK and 100,000 Brits have a stroke every year.
 77 per cent of people lose control of their hand and arm after a stroke and most feel completely abandoned at home (Stroke Association, 2016).
-The Neuroball will transform rehabilitation from a lonely, expensive experience to a fun and social journey to recovery.
-We are now inviting stroke survivors and therapists to sign up for a free trial through our website.
+The NeuroBall will transform rehabilitation from a lonely, expensive experience to a fun and social journey to recovery.
+We invite stroke survivors and therapists to contact us through our website.

 Guillem Singla Buxarrais, CEO and Co-founder, Neurofenix

 This feature was published on 31 May 2018.